Cyclists with internet access

 Cyclists with no internet access

-Keep a record of the kilometres you cycle during the 21-day campaign period and forward it to your team captain.
+Keep a record of the kilometres you cycle and forward it to your team captain at the end of each week.
 The latter will then enter the kilometres on your behalf (also every week).

 You can enter kilometres up to seven days after the TOUR du DUERF campaign has ended; no entries or changes are possible after this time!